Ecole des Maîtres

 The Ecole des Maîtres is an international, advanced level master class with an itinerant format.
 The workshop is delivered at different sites within the European countries participating in the project.
 The Ecole is dedicated to young professional European actors and offers participants the opportunity to meet some of the most important directors on the contemporary theatre scene

-project partners and art direction CSS Teatro stabile di innovazione del Friuli Venezia Giulia (Italia), CREPA - Centre de Recherche et d’Expérimentation en Pédagogie Artistique (CFWB/Belgio), TAGV - Teatro Académico de Gil Vicente (Portogallo), La Comédie de Reims - Centre Dramatique National, Comédie de Caen - Centre Dramatique National de Normandie (Francia)
+project partners and art direction CSS Teatro stabile di innovazione del Friuli Venezia Giulia (Italy), CREPA - Centre de Recherche et d’Expérimentation en Pédagogie Artistique (CFWB/Belgium), Teatro Nacional D. Maria II, TAGV - Teatro Académico de Gil Vicente (Portugal), La Comédie de Reims - Centre Dramatique National, Comédie de Caen - Centre Dramatique National de Normandie (France)